cartercompbio/PSTP_bootcamp_2024/Using_HPC.md

 ### Step 7: Launching Jupyter on the Interactive Node from a Conda Environment

 1. **Create a Conda Environment:**
    - Install Python 3.8 in your Conda environment.
-Refer to the Anaconda Installation instructions in Step 3.
+Refer to the Anaconda Environment instructions in Step 4.

 2. **Activate the Conda Environment:**
    - Use the command `conda activate python3_8` to activate the environment.